10 Of The Best No Fly Holidays From the UK

 What to do

 The first thing that will probably come to your mind while visiting the capital of Ireland is to go pub-crawling, since Dublin is the home of Guinness – you can even visit its Storehouse!
 But it’s also a city with a captivating history, spectacular coastal surroundings and a centuries-long tradition of producing great art.
+Many tours of Ireland often start in Dublin, providing a perfect gateway to explore the rest of the country.

 Must-sees include Trinity College, founded in 1592, and its Old Library houses several important historical relics, including the Book of Kells, the Kildare Street Museums and Houses of Parliament, the National Gallery of Ireland, the James Joyce Centre, the Christ Church and St. Patrick’s Cathedrals, and the Dublin Castle and the Chester Beatty Library.